Bingrui-Barry-Yang/ThunderFighter_BY/README.md

 The player can move to the far right at `x = 496`, and `Player.draw()` writes one extra screen word with `memAddress + 225`.
 At the far right edge, that extra word can wrap into the next screen row.
 This is hard to notice during play; limiting movement to `x = 480` would avoid it, but would also stop the player from reaching the far right.
 A cleaner fix would be redrawing the player jet so its bitmap fits the screen word layout better.

-Full-screen redraw is reliable but may be slower than partial redraw.

 The game clears the whole canvas every timestep before redrawing everything.
 The advantage is that moving objects never leave old pixels behind, and there is no need to restore whatever was underneath a sprite.
 The disadvantage is that it does more drawing work every frame, which can lower FPS on slower computers.

 Keyboard input is polled once per frame, so extremely quick taps may still be missed.

 On some computers, holding an arrow key makes enemies and enemy bullets slow down or appear frozen, while the player jet keeps moving quickly.
 This does not happen on my computer, where the game feels smooth.
 Possible reasons include slower emulator keyboard handling, slower full-screen redraw, and an FPS by movement-step interaction: if the machine has high enough FPS, the 16-pixel horizontal and 8-pixel vertical steps feel smooth, but lower FPS makes the same movement steps look stuck or jumpy.
-This is not fixed yet.

 # Future Work
 Improve player drawing and movement further, possibly with a more detailed pixel-based sprite and a safer far-right boundary.